jimlunsford/microblog-stream/readme.txt

 == Changelog ==

+= 1.0.7 =

+* Resized `screenshot.png` to a smaller file size for faster loading and to satisfy WordPress.org theme checks
+* No functional code changes from 1.0.6

 = 1.0.6 =

 * Added optional media upload support in the inline composer for images, video, audio, and common document types